 The analytical writing assessment is not in CAT format as it is not a multiple-choice test.
 The integrated reasoning section also is not a CAT section.
 You receive questions in a pre-ordained order and that order doesn’t change based on your answer selections.
 However, after you have submitted an answer to a question, you cannot change your answer.

-Both the verbal and quantitative sections have a 75-minute time limit.
-Because the quantitative section has 37 questions, you have about two minutes to answer each question.
-The verbal section has 41 questions, so you have a little less time, about a minute and three-quarters per question.
+The verbal section is of 65 minutes and the quantitative section has a 62-minute time limit.
+Because the quantitative section has 31 questions, you have about two minutes to answer each question.
+The verbal section has 36 questions, so you have a little less time, about a minute and three-quarters per question.
 The integrated reasoning section is shorter; you have 30 minutes to answer 12 questions, or about two and a half minutes per question.
 For analytical writing section, you have to write the essay within 30 minutes.